mikeiovine/mdb/README.md

 There is only one dependency, [boost](https://www.boost.org/) (>= 1.76.0).
-To compile this project, you'll need to install `boost` in a location that [FindBoost](https://cmake.org/cmake/help/latest/module/FindBoost.html) can locate.
-You must build `Boost.ProgramOptions` since this component of `boost` is not header-only.
+To compile this project, you'll need to install `boost` in a location that [FindBoost](https://cmake.org/cmake/help/latest/module/FindBoost.html) canflocate.
+You must build `Boost.ProgramOptions` and `Boost.Log` since these components of `boost` are not header-only.

 This project will only compile on POSIX compliant operating systems.
 I did some benchmarking and found that it was much faster to do file